project-codeflare/multi-cluster-app-dispatcher/doc/deploy/deployment.md

 #
 ```

-### Access to a Docker Registry with the Multi-Cluster-App-Wrapper docker image.
+### Access to a Container Registry with the Multi-Cluster-App-Wrapper docker image.
-Follow the build instructions [here](../build/build.md) to build the `multi-cluster-app-dispatcher` controller docker image and push the image to a docker registry.
+Follow the build instructions [here](../build/build.md) to build the `multi-cluster-app-dispatcher` controller docker image and push the image to a container registry.

 Alternatively, the image is already available on [quay](quay.io/project-codeflare/mcad-controller)